 At the onset of my college experience, I was resistant to church activities, especially affiliated with the Asian Christian communities.
 There was absolutely no way I was purposely subjecting myself to what I tried to spend a lot of my life escaping.
 Additionally, I was a bit bitter that I had wound up at The University of Texas at Austin.
 I felt like all the time I poured into academics, clubs, sports, the arts, and community service was for nothing.
 I was trying to transfer out of UT ASAP.
 I also couldn’t reconcile others actions of ‘going out’ (and drinking underage) with the Christian walk.
 In my opinion, the two couldn’t coexist in my life.
 For a year, I partied pretty hard.
 I fell off the scene when I got super busy, and honestly, bored, too.

 Looking back, I was a huge brat for the first couple of years in college.
-I was miserable and not very happy, because I had a bad attitude and severed relationships with God and even some of my other friends.
-The turning point occurred when my good girlfriend told me about a church named Vox Veniae.
+I was generally miserable because I had a bad attitude, severed relationships with some good friends, and walked away from God.
+The turning point occurred when my good girl friend told me about a church named Vox Veniae.
 The pastors really practice what they preach.
 They, with their families, live in East Austin, the ‘ghetto’, and serve the community through their outreach of operating a community center.
 Additionally, I think they donate about 50% or more of their tithes to missions.
 I never felt judged there while still being challenged.

-At this point in my Christian walk, I was praying fervently about everything, including an internship in Los Angeles at Toyota Headquarters.
+At this point in my Christian walk, my faith was restored, and I was praying fervently about everything, including an internship in Los Angeles at Toyota Headquarters.
 I told God, “God, I will be obedient and take the internship in Houston, whose headquarters are right next to my childhood church if you want me to.
 But, I’d really like to spend my summer in LA!
 But send me where you want.”
 (I didn’t want to wind up like Jonah in a whale!)

 What happened next was a miracle.
 So I had met the Toyota campus recruiter in early February, dropped my resume with her and online.
 After a month, I hadn’t heard back.
 I told my dad, who always took me to car shows growing up, that I didn’t think it was going to get hired.
 I sent one last e-mail to the campus recruiter, but I didn’t expect to hear back from her.
 However, the next day, she e-mailed me back to set up an initial phone interview.
 Meanwhile, I’m getting antsy because all of my friends already had their internships settled in the fall.
 I had to get an internship because it was a graduation requirement.
 Then, in two weeks in March, after two phone interviews, I got hired.
 I was ECSTATIC.
 I remember jumping up and down and screaming.
 I called my parents and all my friends.
 Little did I know what God had in store for me…